patrickarmengol/automatetheboringstuffwithpython-exercises/readme.md

-my implementation of exercises for "Automating the Boring Stuff with Python
+my implementation of exercises for "Automating the Boring Stuff with Python" - Al Sweigart